 Located on the “茶馬古道” (Chámă Gŭdaò – tea horse ancient road), which served as an export road for horses from Tibet to China and tea from China to the Tibetans, Indians & beyond, Pu-erh County was a key stop along the path.
 Tibetans had little to no vegetables in their diet and the nutrients from the tea, which they soak in butter and drink to this day, helped fill that nutrition gap.
 The road took traders through treacherous terrain, crossing deep gorges on rope bridges and was seldom undertaken alone.
 Several outposts cropped up along the way to service the traders.
 The 茶馬古道 was at its height in the Song Dynasty (宋朝 960-1279) when 2000 or more travelers a day would carry over 7500 tons of tea out of China.
 Quite an amazing feat when you consider they did all this on foot!
 Besides tea, culture and Buddhism also spread in both directions thus influencing the philosophical development of future generations of Chinese thinkers.

-The complete fascinating story of The Ancient Tea Horse Road crossing China into Tibet.
+Bonus Reading: The complete fascinating story of The Ancient Tea Horse Road crossing China into Tibet.

 A Legend of Pu-Erh Tea